Murtl/data-science/studentperfomance/README.md

 ### Metholodgy

-### Step 1: Data Exploration
+#### Data Exploration with Pandas:
-* Investigate and understand the data and its values
 * Visualize the data (scatter plots, histograms, heatmaps).
 * Investigate the correlation of the values with the exam_grade.

-### Step 2: Data Preprocessing
-* Handle missing values
-*
-* Data Preprocessing: Feature scaling, one-hot encoding of categorical variables.

-### Step 3:

 #### Building a Prediction Model:
 * Data Preprocessing: Feature scaling, one-hot encoding of categorical variables.
-* Model Training: Use Autogluon to find the best model for predictions.
+* Model Training: Use simple models like a neural network (PyTorch) to predict student performance (grades or classes).
+* Evaluation: Measure accuracy.

 #### Interpret the Results:
 * Identify the most important factors influencing performance.